 - 1. Purpose.
 This Standard is prepared for the use and guidance of those charged with the purchasing, designing, installing, testing, inspecting, approving, listing, operating or maintaining carbon dioxide fire extinguishing systems, in order that such equipment will function as intended throughout its life. - 2.
 Scope.
 This Standard contains minimum requirements for carbon dioxide fire extinguishing systems.
 It includes only the necessary essentials to make the Standard workable in the hands of those skilled in this field.
-Portable carbon dioxide equipment is covered in NFPA No. 10, Portable Fire Extinguishers.\ Other associated NFPA standards involving the use of carbon dioxide include the following:
+Portable carbon dioxide equpiment is covered in Standard for the Installation of Portable Fire Extinguishers, NFPA No. 10, and in Recommended Good Practice for the Maintenance and Use of Portable Fire Extinguishers, NFPA No. 10A.
+Other associated NFPA standards involving the use of carbon dioxide include the following:

-No. 69 Inerting for Fire and Explosion Prevention.\
+No. 69 Inerting for Fire and Explosion Prevention.

-No. 302 Motor Craft.\
+No. 302 Motor Craft.

-No. 306 Control of Hazards on Vessels to be Repaired.\
+No. 306 Control of Gas Hazards on Vessels to be Repaired.

-No. 403 Fire Fighting Services for Airports.\
+No. 403 Aircraft Rescue and Fire Fighting Services at Airports and Heliports.

-No. 409 Aircraft Hangars.\
+No. 409 Aircraft Hangars.